 Litigating Is Risky but Necessary

-When you take a personal injury claim to trial, in most cases, you are in dire need of receiving the compensation to pay hospital bills, clear accruing debts, and also provide for yourself or your family.
-Nothing can dash your hopes dashed like losing the lawsuit and getting slapped with an attorney’s bill that you didn’t expect.
+When you take a personal injury claim to trial, in most cases, you are in dire need of receiving compensation to pay hospital bills, clear accruing debts, and also provide for yourself or your family.
+Nothing can dash your hopes like losing the lawsuit and getting slapped with an attorney's bill you didn't expect.

 For this reason, reading the agreement thoroughly before signing is crucial as it can help you prepare to handle the different costs and fees that may apply should you lose the case.